sealx017/SpaceBF/README.md

 datasets, to study spatially varying interaction between any two variables, based on a spatial fused horseshoe prior.

-**Oct 13, 2025 update: now an ICAR version of the model is provided.
-It is expected to be faster and more interpretable for general spatial networks, such as k-NN or Delauney network.
-However, it misses the piecewise constant structure that the MST-based horseshoe model can capture, crucial for understanding the subtle changes in local biology.**
+**Oct 16, 2025 update: 1.
+ICAR version of the model is provided.
+It could be marginally faster for general spatial networks, such as k-NN or Delauney network.
+2. Horseshoe models now support general networks as well.**

 ## Install and load SpaceBF